 Have a seat anywhere you like; people will be happy to share a pew with you.
 Before the service some organ or piano music will be played.
 This is a nice time to pray and focus yourself for worship; some folks chat a bit, and that’s ok, too.
 You may see some people scurrying around up near the altar and the lectern, making last minute preparations before for the service begins.
 There are blue visitor cards in the pew rack in front of you.
 We would love for you to fill one out to let us know a little about you and your visit with us today.

-If you have children, we have a Children’s Chapel (appropriate for ages 3-8, give or take a year or two) in the parish hall at 9am; the children join us in the church for Communion.
-We also have wonderful nursery care for the tiny ones for the entire 9:00am service; the nursery is in the church building.
+If you have children, we have a Children’s Chapel (appropriate for ages 3-8, give or take a year or two) in the parish hall at 9am and at 11:15am; the children join us in the church for Communion.
+We also have wonderful nursery care for the tiny ones from 9am until 12:30pm, so you can attend either the 9am or 11:15am services and Sunday School for adults at 10:30am during the program year; the nursery is in the church building.
 If you wish to take your youngsters to either place, the ushers will be happy to direct you.
 Your children are also welcome to stay in church with you.
 We are happy to have kids in church with us, and don’t mind a little extra noise.
 Color crayons and children’s bulletins are available from the ushers.

 Trinity’s services begin with the ringing of a small bell; everyone stands and sings the first hymn while the altar party processes to the front of the church.
 The words to the hymns can be found in the Hymnal, the larger blue book in the pew rack, the smaller book, either red or black, is our Book of Common Prayer and contains all the words of our services, but our bulletin has everything you need for the service to make it easier to follow if you aren’t familiar with Episcopal worship.